 - Pelvic exam – A woman’s vagina, cervix, uterus, fallopian tubes, ovaries and rectum are visually and manually examined by a physician or nurse practitioner.

 - Pap smear (or Pap test) – A piece of cotton, brush or small wooden stick is used to gently collect cells from the surfaces of the cervix and vagina.
-The cells are then evaluated under a microscope to identify any abnormalities.
+The cells are then evaluated under a microscope to identify any abnormalities such as cervical dysplasia.

 - Colposcopy – A procedure in which a colposcope (a lighted, magnifying instrument) is used to examine the vagina and cervix for abnormal areas.
 During a colposcopy, tissue samples may be taken with a curette (spoon-shaped instrument) and later checked under a microscope for signs of disease.